 Nora N. Khan is an independent critic, essayist, curator, editor, and educator.
 She is internationally recognized for her essays and short books, marked by a hybrid, genre-defiant prose style.
 Formally, this work attempts to both theorize the limits of algorithmic knowledge and outline the future of creative production in a technocratic age.

-Her notable essay Towards a Poetics of Artificial Superintelligence, has been published and reprinted in ten languages since 2015.
+Her notable essay “Towards a Poetics of Artificial Superintelligence” has been republished widely and reprinted in ten languages since 2015.
 For 15 years, her prose and research have focused on artists’ most trenchant ideas and models of experimentation, paired with steady critique of technological design.
 In particular, her work on the philosophy of AI/ML, with a focus on ‘incomputable’ knowledge and the knotty relationship of language to computation, is referenced heavily by writers, theorists, artists, and practitioners across fields.

 Khan’s writing has been supported by a Critical Writing Grant given through the Visual Arts Foundation and the Crossed Purposes Foundation, the Thoma Foundation Arts Writing Award in Digital Art, and residencies at La Becque, Eyebeam, Fogo Island Arts, and on.